Heidi Binko, Executive Director & Co-Founder

 Sandra Mikush, Consultant & Co-Founder

 Sandra Mikush is a part-time consultant and co-founder of the Just Transition Fund.
+She focuses primarily on Appalachia and provides expertise around impact investing.
 Sandra formerly served as deputy director of the Mary Reynolds Babcock Foundation, where she led the Foundation’s efforts to advance Appalachia’s economic transition and managed the foundation’s move toward 100% mission investing.
 Sandra was a member of the founding executive committee of Mission Investors Exchange and a founding member of the Appalachia Funders Network.
 A North Carolina native and graduate of Duke University, Sandra lives with her husband in the NC mountains, where she enjoys hiking and kayaking.

 Carolyn Caddle-Steele, Program & Grants Manager